 One might argue that these skills are most appropriately learned at home, not in college.
 But here is where inequality rears its ugly head.

 Children of middle-class families learn how to navigate middle-class social relationships at home.
 Children from impoverished communities often do not.
-This is not to say that children from impoverished communities lack practical skills, but rather that the social, emotional, and behavioral competencies they acquire are ones that are appropriate to their communities.
+This is not to say that children from impoverished communities lack practical skills for essay help, but rather that the social, emotional, and behavioral competencies they acquire are ones that are appropriate to their communities.

 The differences in these social skills can be quite subtle, such as variations in when and how to make eye contact, or how deferential to be when speaking to authority figures.
 But their impact can be significant.
 And because children growing up in poverty in the United States are more likely to grow up around and go to school with other poor children, they have fewer opportunities to interact with the middle class and “pick up” the social skills valued by the middle class—and middle-class employers.

 The reluctance of some professors to embrace online education would seem to stem from nostalgia for a model of education that is not only unsustainable, but inaccessible for most students.
 However, I’m not suggesting that public universities should not rely on MOOCs to fulfill some of their teaching needs.
 Rather, our priority should be to offer students for essay writer, in particular those who are not already part of the middle class, a classroom in which they can learn to navigate middle-class social norms, be comfortable with and develop relationships with students from different backgrounds, and speak their minds.
 The onus here is not just on the administration to lower class size, but also on college professors to foster the kind of classroom in which students can develop those elusive practical skills.